Data handling with Pandas![link image 69](/icons/link.svg)

 plus a specific index will discard all data that does not match the passed index.

-If the axis labels are not provided, they will be constructed from the input data based on common sense rules.
+If axis labels are not provided, they will be constructed from the input data based on common sense rules.

 3.2.1.
-DataFrames from a dictionary of Series
+DataFrames from a Dictionary of Series![link image 82](/icons/link.svg)

-If a dictionary with Series
+If a dictionary of Series

 is passed, the DataFrame